-Joseph Ocol embraces his role as coach of the Earle Stem Elementary School chess team as much more than just a game.
+Joseph Ocol embraces his role as coach of the Earle Stem Elementary School chess team, saying it's much more than teaching a game.

 “My goal and my mission is to make sure that they become productive citizens of the world,” Ocol, who also is a Chicago Public Schools teacher at Earle in the West Englewood community, said of the students he coaches during a recent appearance on the "Chicago"s Morning Answer" radio show on WIND.
 “Almost 90 percent of our kids are below the poverty level.
 We try to (get) them to see some other opportunities.”

 "Chicago's Morning Answer" is co-hosted by Dan Proft and Amy Jacobson.
 Proft is a principal in Local Government Information Services, which owns this publication.

 Ocol started the team at Earle two years ago as part of an overall plan to help keep students busy and safe in the immediate hours after classes are dismissed and when they might be at their most vulnerable to finding trouble of some sort.

 South Side Weekly reported that years ago one of Ocol’s students at another school was shot and killed, prompting Ocol to a commitment of making a difference anyway he can going forward.